Azure/Industrial-IoT/README.md

                              the publisher certificate is put into the trusted certificate store automatically.
                                Default: True
+      --fd, --fetchdisplayname=VALUE
+                             enable to read the display name of a published node from the server. this will increase the runtime.
+                               Default: False
       --at, --appcertstoretype=VALUE
                              the own application cert store type.
                                (allowed values: Directory, X509Store)